What is an emergency or ex parte motion in family law and what happens at one?

 - Form 14D: Order on Motion without Notice, where you list the orders you're asking the court to make.

-- Form 14A: Affidavit, where you tell the court why you're asking for those orders and why you can't wait until a case conference to discuss the issues.
+- Form 14A: Affidavit, where you tell the court why you're asking for those orders and why you can't wait until a to discuss the issues.
 Include your evidence.
 Your evidence must be sworn or affirmed.
 This means you promise that the information in the document is true.
 It is against the law to not tell the truth when swearing or affirming an affidavit.

 You may also need to fill out: